adcash/ios-sdk/README.md

       -(void) bannerViewWillDismissScreen: (ADCBannerView *) bannerView;
       ```

 ---

 ##Interstitial Advertisements

-Interstitials are full screen advertisement formats that can be displayed either horizontally or vertically on screen of the device and typically generate a higher click rate.
-The best time to show an interstitial is usually on application launch or in transition points (e.g. between game levels).

-###Adding an Interstitial Advertisement

    Here is how you can integrate an interstitial into your app just in few steps :
-   1. Import AdcashSDK.h header file in your view controller's file;
+   1. Import `AdcashSDK.h` header file in your view controller's file;

    ```objc
    #import<AdcashSDK.h>
    ```
-   2. Declare an interstitial property in your file and make your view controller conform to the ADCInterstitialDelegate protocol.
+   2. Declare an interstitial property in your file and make your view controller conform to the `ADCInterstitialDelegate` protocol.
 Your interface should look like this;

    ```objc
    @interface ViewController : UIViewController <ADCInterstitialDelegate>
 @property (nonatomic,strong) ADCInterstitial *interstitial;
 @end
    ```
-   3. Add the following code to the viewDidLoad: method;
+   3. Add the following code to the `viewDidLoad:` method;
    ```objc
    //Assign an ADCInterstitial instance to your property. self.interstitial = [[ADCInterstitial alloc] initWithZoneID:@“<YOUR_ZONE_ID>”];